 Take your Adobe After Effects skills to the next level

 If you’re a video editor, mastering your NLE is not enough.
-You have to be proliferant in combining editing with motion graphics.
+You have to be proliferate in combining editing with motion graphics.
 Or simply learn all the gizmos you can do in After Effects to embellish your Premiere Pro workflow.
 Todd Blankenship from Shutterstock gives us 10 tips on how to up your AE game.
-Brush up on your smooth keyframes, organic camera motion or null stacking.
+Brush up on your smooth keyframes, organic camera motion, or null stacking.

 Adobe enables ProRes Export on Windows machines

 You can now natively export ProRes from a Windows-based PC!
 ProRes 4444 and ProRes 422 are available for Premiere Pro, After Effects, and Media Encoder.
 All you have to do is to update your Creative Cloud video apps and voila!
-This is huge for all professionals because now you can export your footage in ‘industry standard’ codec, easily edit large footage and retain the best possible quality.
-Up until this update, if you wanted to export something in ProRes, you needed an external plugin but they generated compatibility issues, instability and encoding errors.
+This is huge for all professionals because now you can export your footage in an ‘industry standard’ codec, easily edit large footage and retain the best possible quality.
+Up until this update, if you wanted to export something in ProRes, you needed an external plugin but they generated compatibility issues, instability, and encoding errors.